 First, the mechanism relies on the static loop where, owing to short-selling constraints, no trade is bad news.
 This relies crucially on short-selling costs being significant in the markets under consideration and some ceteris paribus relationship between short-selling costs and volume.
 To this first point, Davolio (2002) using data on every US equity security over the 18-month period from April 2000 to September 2001 from a large financial institution, notes that around 9% of stocks have shorting fees that average 4.3% per annum and about 10% of stocks are never sold short.
 This provides strong evidence of significant shorting costs in equity markets.
 To the second point, Reed (2002) uses data on the entire daily loan portfolio from an anonymous, large US securities lender from 1998 to 1999 and finds that both trading volume falls and prices become less informative when short-selling is constrained.
-Moreover, on announcement days, the fraction of long run price reaction realized on the day of the announcement is smaller when short-selling is constrained - providing evidence of slower information transmission in the presence of greater short-selling constraints.
+Moreover, on announcement days, the fraction of long run price reaction realized on the day of the announcement is smaller when short-selling is constraints.
 Thus, there is direct evidence of substantial short-selling costs in the markets under consideration and therefore scope for the mechanism I outline to have quantitative bite.

 Furthermore, there is strong direct evidence of no-trade representing bad news in equity markets and that this is caused to a large degree by short-selling costs.
 Gervais, Kaniel, and Mingelgrin (2001) show that unusually low trading volume, over the period of a day or week, predicts lower returns.
 Akbas (2016) tests whether this is driven by the informational content of low volume.
 In particular, they show that unusually low trading volume before earnings announcements predicts more unfavorable earnings surprises.
-Moreover, they show that the relationship between low volume and unfavorable earnings surprises is stronger for stocks with higher short-selling cost as measured by short interest.14 This provides direct evidence for the key model mechanism that low volume is bad news and that the negative content of low volume is exacerbated by short-selling constraints.
+Moreover, they show that the relationship between low volume and unfavorable earnings surprises is stronger for stocks with higher short-selling cost as measured by short interest.17 This provides direct evidence for the key model mechanism that low volume is bad news and that short-selling constraints exacerbate the negative content of low volume.
+Moreover, these predictions distinguish my analysis from that of herding models (such as Froot, Scharfstein, and Stein, 1992; Park and Sabourian, 2011) that do not feature such a mechanism.